-6.5.1.
+6.6.1.
 Main Bearings

-6.5.1.1.
+6.6.1.1.
 Azimuth Main Bearing

 mtex made the decision to go for a three-row-roller bearing for the azimuth bearing.
 This design is well proven and recommended for antenna use by the manufacturer.

-To achieve high stiffness for the overall system the azimuth bearing raceway will have a diameter of 3000mm.
+To achieve high stiffness for the overall system the azimuth bearing raceway will have a diameter of 3000mm with a current design weight of approx. 4,100kg.

-Figure 43 Three-Row-Roller Bearing (Sample, dimensions not applicable to ngVLA)
+Figure 52 Three-Row-Roller Bearing (Sample, dimensions not applicable to ngVLA)